tundish/theatre_of_spud/tos/dlg/act0/enter.rst

 .. condition:: STORY.drama.turns 0

 The Winter afternoon darkens early.
-A cold mist has formed in the last hour of the day.
+A cold mist has formed in the last hour of day.

 |PLAYER| stands |LOCALE|.